vikasakankshasharma-jpg/team4job/README.md

 *   **Installer Directory (Premium Feature):** Subscribed Job Givers can access a searchable directory to proactively find, filter, and review profiles of all verified installers.
 *   **"My Installers" CRM:** A personal CRM for Job Givers to manage their network, with tabs for:
     *   **Previously Hired:** A list of all installers they have successfully worked with.
     *   **Favorites:** A curated list of preferred installers, sourced from the "Previously Hired" list.
+This list is used to highlight bids from trusted installers.
     *   **Blocked:** A personal blocklist to prevent specific installers from bidding on their jobs.

 ---